Police: Gunman kills 2 Virginia college officers, arrested

 The suspect, 27-year-old Alexander Wyatt Campbell, was treated for a gunshot wound that wasn't life threatening.
 Geller said that it wasn't clear if he received he wound in an exchange with police or if it was self-inflicted, and he was given treatment for it.

-Campbell was being held without bond on two counts of capital murder, one count of first degree murder, and one count of use of a firearm in the commission of a felony, according to a Virginia State Police news release.
+Campbell was charged with first-degree murder, aggravated murder of a police officer, aggravated murder of multiple persons, aggravated murder of multiple persons within 3 years and possession of a firearm in the commission of a felony, according to a Virginia State Police news release.

 His last known address was in Ashland, Virginia.

-Note: This story was first published on Feb.
-1, 2022.
-It was updated on Feb.
-4, 2022 to correct that capital murder is not among the multiple murder charges that the suspect is facing.